Radio Sawa: Funding

 Radio Sawa is a United States Congress-funded public relations endeavor.

-Programming
+Historical programming before the 2019 revamp

-In contrast to the Voice of America radio broadcasts in the region which it replaced, Radio Sawa blends news with contemporary music, arts and lifestyle and other light programming.
-Radio Sawa's programming consists of roughly 20–25% news and 75–80% pop songs.
+In contrast to the Voice of America radio broadcasts in the region which it replaced, Radio Sawa blended news with contemporary music, arts and lifestyle and other light programming.
+Radio Sawa's programming consisted of roughly 20–25% news and 75–80% pop songs.